RedShedD/Reds-Hyprland-DE/README.md

 - **Minimal dependencies** - Mostly independent packages with as little dependencies as possible to prevent breakage on update.
   - Example: No filemanagers with dependencies from other DEs

 - **Single-purpose packages** - Each package should serve the thing it's used for, and nothing else.
   - Example: An app launcher just launches apps.
 It should NOT act as an emoji or tab selector.

 - **Visual cohesion** - Everything should have consistent design and feel homogeneous

-It is advised to copy this repo onto a portable drive, mount it and call the install.sh script from there, to prevent the need of isntalling git to clone the repository - keeps the system cleaner.
+It is advised to copy this repo onto a portable drive, mount it and call the install.sh script from there, to prevent the need of installing git to clone the repository - keeps the system cleaner.

 Don't forget to check out shortcuts.md